Walvis Bay is Namibia's largest commercial port, receiving approximately 3,000 vessel calls each year and handling about 5 million tonnes of cargo

 With its tourism industry growing at a fast rate and agriculture at its hinterland serving as the main livelihood there, the Erongo Region offers a diverse portfolio of economic activities and resources.

 The most important centres are well connected by excellent roads with its communication, water and electricity infrastructure being of world standard.
 Strong safeguards ensure the conservation of the region’s biodiversity and sustainable development in harmony with nature.

-The Erongo Regional Council as a sub-national government is committed to deliver prompt quality and accessible services for the upliftment of the community, through good governance for sustainable socio-economic development.
+MISSION: The ERC as a sub-national government commits to deliver prompt quality and accessible services for the upliftment of the community, through good governance for sustainable socio-economic development.